-Policy CKC
+Policy CKC, CKD

-All employees should be familiar with the evacuation diagrams posted in their work areas.
-Fire, tornado, and other emergency drills will be conducted to familiarize employees and students with evacuation procedures.
+All employees should be familiar with the safety procedures for responding to emergencies, including a medical emergency.
+Employees should locate evacuation diagrams posted in their work areas and be familiar with shelter in place, lockout, and lockdown procedures.
+Emergency drills will be conducted to familiarize employees and students with safety and evacuation procedures.
+Each campus is equipped with an automatic external defibrillator.
 Fire extinguishers are located throughout all district buildings.
-Employees should know the location of the extinguishers nearest their place of work and how to use them.
+Employees should know the location of these devices and procedures for their use.